 Working from home gives you lots of flexibility, but that doesn’t make you immune to the stiffness and soreness that comes from sitting at a desk for hours on end.
+On top of this, it can cause some serious posture issues because you’re used to sitting in a relaxed position on the couch when you’re at home.
+Prolonged bad posture can lead to quite a few painful conditions like dowager hump or a stiff neck.
 Taking a break to stretch, relax and realign your body can do wonders for your mood and boost your creativity as well as your health, so put your favorite Scentsy Oil in your Diffuser and take 5-10 minutes for our simple desk yoga routine that requires no equipment except your desk:

 Seated Lateral Flexion